yonasBSD/socat/README.md

 When using the OpenSSL bundle provided by IBM, egd needs to be installed too to get enough entropy.

 socat compiles not only with gcc, but also with xlc.
-Just adapt the Makefile: replace gcc by /usr/vac/bin/xlc and remove gcc specific options `-Wall -Wno-parentheses`.
+Just adapt the `Makefile`: replace `gcc` by `/usr/vac/bin/xlc` and remove gcc specific options `-Wall -Wno-parentheses`.

 When linking with the OpenSSL library provided by IBM, errors may occur: